On this page

 How will this help multilateral efforts in trade and climate change?

-Multilateral action remains New Zealand’s priority in relation to these issues - that hasn’t changed.
+Multilateral action remains New Zealand’s priority in relation to these issues.
 While we will continue to make the case for multilateral action, the ACCTS countries are ready to act now.
 We consider that there is an important role for plurilateral agreements like ACCTS to play as a pathfinder and template for action.

 Our vision is that ACCTS will demonstrate in practical terms how trade rules can support climate and broader environmental objectives while generating momentum towards an eventual multilateral set of solutions.